simmunity/C-plus-plus-class/README.md

 ## Prerequisites

 Light experience using Xcode and Arduino is required.
 Familiarity with fundamental programming concepts of variables, data types, loops, conditionals and functions is required.
-If unfamiliar with the Xcode or Arduino IDE, following the tutorials and building and then modifying the two projects to do a new function should be adequate proparation:
+If unfamiliar with the Xcode or Arduino IDE, following the tutorials and building and then modifying the two projects to do a new function should be adequate preparation:

 Here is the first of a few intro to Xcode console application development in C [https://www.youtube.com/watch?v=34shb-jBX9w]() <br>